samirspatel/open-social/SETUP.md

 - Clear your browser cookies and try signing in again

 ### "Cannot read posts"
-- The app expects a `social-data` repository to exist in your GitHub account
+- The app expects a `open-social-data` repository to exist in your GitHub account
 - If you deleted the repository, sign out and sign back in to recreate it
 - Check that the repository is public (required for the current implementation)